igorguga/TFSPowershell/Documentation/Invoke-RestAPICall.md

 ```

 ## DESCRIPTION
-Abstract the credentials from the caller, using the credentials from the current user or the credential stored using the Set-RestApiCredentials function.
+Abstracts the credentials from the caller, using the credentials from the current user or the credential stored using the Set-RestApiCredentials function.

 ## EXAMPLES